 A court of summary jurisdiction dealing with an offence under this Act is to be constituted by a magistrate.

-[Section 51 inserted by No. 59 of 2004 s.
+[Section 51 inserted: No. 59 of 2004 s.
 141.]

 52. Offences

 (1) A person who contravenes any provision of this Act or does not do that which, by or under this Act, he is required or directed to do, commits an offence against this Act.